Alteryx Geocoding App

 When you select an output file for your resulting geocoded records, it is not recommended to overwrite your input file.

-The following are common error messages a user may encounter if the Analytic App is incorrectly configured, or if something is erroneous in the input file.
+These are common error messages a user might encounter if the Analytic App is incorrectly configured, or if something is erroneous in the input file.

 You must specify an input file: An input file is not specified.
 Additionally you will get this error if your specified input file is missing any of the required fields: Address, City, State, ZIP.